 For a budget option in Levanto, try out Cicale Di Mare.

-For a good mid-range option, check out Hotel Abetaia.
+For a good mid-range option with air conditioning, check out Hotel Abetaia.

 For luxury accommodations, consider Resort Costa Morroni.